ZhangXInFD/SpeechTokenizer/README.md

 ## Introduction
 This is the code for the SpeechTokenizer presented in the [SpeechTokenizer: Unified Speech Tokenizer for Speech Language Models](https://arxiv.org/abs/2308.16692).
 SpeechTokenizer is a unified speech tokenizer for speech language models, which adopts the Encoder-Decoder architecture with residual vector quantization (RVQ).
 Unifying semantic and acoustic tokens, SpeechTokenizer disentangles different aspects of speech information hierarchically across different RVQ layers.
 Specifically, the code indices that the first quantizer of RVQ outputs can be considered as semantic tokens and the output of the remaining quantizers mainly contain timbre info, which serve as supplements for the information lost by the first quantizer.
 We provide our models:
 * A model operated at 16khz on monophonic speech trained on Librispeech with average representation across all HuBERT layers as semantic teacher.
+* A model with  [Snake activation](https://arxiv.org/abs/2306.06546) operated at 16khz on monophonic speech trained on Librispeech and Common Voice with average representation across all HuBERT layers as semantic teacher.

 <br>
 <p align="center">